SUNRISE: The rich molecular inventory of high-redshift dusty galaxies revealed by broadband spectral line surveys: A detailed look at the detected molecules and a comparison of the two sources

-The ratios derived for the quasar \apm\ are not distinctive from what is observed towards starburst-dominated galaxies.
-This is not uncommon and matches what is observed in other observations of AGNs at a low spatial resolution, which shows a wide range of ratios \citep{Privon2015, Izumi2016, Imanishi2016}.
-Conversely, the ratios observed towards the starburst NCv1.143 are very uncertain and might lie within the range where only galaxies with an AGN are found.
+The ratios derived for the quasar \apm\ are not distinctive from what is observed toward starburst-dominated galaxies.
+This is not uncommon and matches what is observed in other observations of AGN at a low spatial resolution, which shows a wide range of ratios \citep{Privon2015, Izumi2016, Imanishi2016}.
+Conversely, the ratios observed toward the starburst NCv1.143 are very uncertain and might lie within the range where only galaxies with an AGN are found.

 Although we could expect these ratios to be affected by continuum absorption or self-absorption from intervening material, the analysis from \citet{Imanishi2016} showed that line flux ratios are only moderately affected by such effects.
-Since we do not find any AGN footprint in NCv1.143 \citep{2016A&A...595A..80Y}, especially from the absence of detection in radio and in the mid-infrared bands of the Wide-field Infrared Survey Explorer \citep[WISE,][]{2010AJ....140.1868W}, a buried AGN is unlikely to reside in NCv1.143.
+Since we do not find any AGN footprint in NCv1.143 \citep{2016A&A...595A..80Y}, especially from the absence of detection in radio and in the mid-infrared bands of the Wide-field Infrared Survey Explorer \citep[WISE;][]{2010AJ....140.1868W}, a buried AGN is unlikely to reside in NCv1.143.
 However, the sensitivity and the angular resolution of our data on the CS, HCN, and HCO$^+$ lines are limited to reaching conclusions on whether they actually point to the presence of such an AGN, although we do see general trends of the abundance difference between AGN- and starburst-dominated sources as discussed in Sect.\,\ref{section:abundance-LTE}, and NCv1.143 is aligned with the non-AGN-dominated abundances.

 The abundance ratios we derived for \apm\ and NCv1.143, expressed as $N$(HCN)/$N$(CS), are given in log base ten as $-0.7^{+1.3}_{-1.1}$ and $-0.1^{+2.5}_{-2.7}$, respectively.
 These correspond to the values of $N$(HCN)/$N$(CS) ratios of about 0.2 and 0.8 for \apm\ and NCv1.143, respectively, with large uncertainties.
 Compared with a detailed case study of the chemical networks in NGC\,1068 \citep{2022A&A...667A.131B}, where AGN tends to enhance $N$(HCN)/$N$(CS), our values do not show such clear evidence of the enhancement.
 This is not surprising considering the large uncertainties of the abundance ratios and low spatial resolution of our measurements.
 The abundance ratios of $N$(HCN)/$N$(HCO$^+$) for \apm\ and NCv1.143 are $2.3^{+1.1}_{-1.3}$ and $0.6^{+2.0}_{-2.4}$ in log base ten, which might show a significant abundance enhance of HCN over HCO$^+$.
 This is consistent with what has been found in the AGN-dominated nuclear regions of NGC\,1068, at 40\,pc to 100\,pc scales.
 If such similarities are valid, it also indicates that the spatial distribution of HCN and HCO$^+$ are similar, as the case in NGC\,1068 \citep{2022A&A...667A.131B}.
 Thus, their abundance ratio is a better representation of a consistent inference of their ISM condition compared to the abundance ratios of $N$(HCN)/$N$(CS).